 Products used in this guide

 How to "opt-in" to the female health tracker

 Before you can track your ovulation, you'll first have to opt-in to use the female health tracker.
-Fitbit users who identify as female on their profile will receive an opt-in notification and from there, they'll be able to use the feature.
-However, if you didn't receive the notification or you don't identify as female but you'd still like to use the tracker, it's super simple.
+Fitbit users who identify as females on their profiles will receive an opt-in notification, and from there, they'll be able to use the feature.
+However, if you didn't receive the notification or you don't identify as female, but you'd still like to use the tracker, it's super simple.